DU-Racing/DU-Racing-System/README.md

 # du-racing
 This script allows any race track owner or event organiser set up and manage a race system that has many features to make managing races over any distance possible with multiple racers.

+## Instructions

+* How do I set the DU-Racing System up?
+* Very easy would be promised too much, but fairly easy might do (step-by-step):

+* 1) Place a core (type doesn't matter) for your start/finish.
+* 2) Place 1 programming board, 3 databanks, 1 emitter, 1 receiver, 1 screen (any size, M+ recommended) on the core.
+* 3) Copy the "system" code.
+* 4) Paste it onto the programming board, by rightclick > advanced > paste Lua configuration from clipboard.
+* 5) Open the programming boards code by using "ctrl + L" or by rightclick > advanced > edit Lua script
+* 6) Look on the named slots on the left and connect the elements listed (step 2) in the order, top to bottom.

+* 7) Place 1 programming board, 1 databank, 1 emitter, 1 receiver on a ship that you want to use for racing.
+* 8) Copy the "vehicle" code.
+* 10) Paste it onto the programming board, by rightclick > advanced > paste Lua configuration from clipboard.
+* 11) Open the programming boards code by using "ctrl + L" or by rightclick > advanced > edit Lua script.
+Here the slots named "light" are optional.
+They require lights placed on the vehicle and are recommended for when using multiple of the same ship in one race.
+Using the lights each race can set a color for his racer.

+* How do I use the DU-Racing System?

+* 1) Start on the vehicle.
+Go to the Lua parameters by rightclick > advanced > edit Lua parameters.
+* 2) Activate "orgMode" by using the check-box on the right.
+* 3) Start the programming board.
+* 4) To record a track to later race on it, Press "alt+2" or type "addWaypoint" where you want to add a waypoint.
+The first one should be the startpoint, last one finish.
+Try not to overdo it here.
+* 5) When done with the waypoints, type "saveTrack(your track name, lap count, waypoint radius)" in your Lua-chat.
+This will save the track on the local vehicle databank.
+Waypoint radius is the radius a racer needs to get within in order to clear the waypoint.
+* 5.1) OPTIONAL: Deactivate the vehicle programming board, edit lua parameters, deactivate org mode, activate testMode.
+Set your track name for the testTrack parameter.
+Start the programming board.
+You can now test the track.
+To do so, press "alt+1" or type "startRace" in Lua-chat to initiate the start sequence.
+* 6) Activate the programming board on the start/finish.
+* 7) Type "broadcastTrack(your track name)" in the Lua-chat in order to transfer the track data.
+This can also be done at a later point as the data is saved on the vehicle databank meanwhile.
+* 8) Deactivate the vehicle programming board (give some secs after the previous step here for the DU emitters/receivers to catch up :wink: )
+* 9) Type "setTrack(your track name)" in the Lua-chat to set your created track as active.
+* 10) Type "setRaceEvent(your event name)" in the Lua-chat to set your active event.
+The event name is simply made up by you.
+It allows to have multiple races on the same track with different or same racers with different lap times taken each time.
+* 11) Restart the start/finish programming board (you should see your event name and track name on the screen).
+* 12) On the vehicle go to Lua parameters, deactivate orgMode or testMode if necessary.
+Set your event Name for the eventName Parameter at the very top.
+* 13) Start vehicle board.
+* 14) The vehicle should now automatically register to the race.
+When done so, the name without a given time shows up on the screen.
+* 15) Register all racers you want to the race.
+* 16) The one having the start/fninsh board active types "startRace" in his Lua-chat.
+This initiates the start sequence.
+(No need to stay close to the board after the sequence is started)
+* 17) After everyone finished the race, the one having the start/fninsh board active in the beginning restarts it (unload issues DU^^).
+Now the times from the racers automatically register back to the before started race and you have a winner!
+*
 ## Features

 * Organiser mode - Plot the waypoints while flying around the track, save them locally and test it, then broadcast it to the central system.